LiYunyang/ADS-command-line/README.md

 Click the url lind to acess to the PDF version of the article.

 ## Ciation
-type the **num** to get the bibTeX ciation, which is copied to the clipboard.
+type the **num** to get the bibTeX ciation, which is copied to the clipboard, by default.